andreafabrizi/BresserWeatherCenter/README.md

 # Bresser Weather Center

-The BRESSER weather center 5-in-1 (model 7002510, http://www.bresser.de/en/Weather-Time/BRESSER-Weather-Center-5-in-1.html) outdoor sensor transfers all measured values for wind speed, wind direction, humidity, temperature and precipitation rate to the base station using radio signals and a proprietary protocol.
+The [BRESSER weather center 5-in-1](http://www.bresser.de/en/Weather-Time/BRESSER-Weather-Center-5-in-1.html) (model 7002510) outdoor sensor transfers all measured values for wind speed, wind direction, humidity, temperature and precipitation rate to the base station using radio signals and a proprietary protocol.

 This library decodes the readings sent by the Bresser sensors.
-I tested it only with a RTL2838 dongle, using the rtl-sdr software (http://www.rtl-sdr.com/).
+I tested it only with a RTL2838 dongle, using the rtl-sdr software ([http://www.rtl-sdr.com/](http://www.rtl-sdr.com/)).

 Note that I've not fully reversed yet the data packed sent by the sensor, the work is still ongoing and the library still need to be tested a lot.